 - I did not have any ID with me on Election Day, when is the deadline to provide ID for my vote to count?

 If you were unable to provide valid identification on Election Day you will be provided with a conditional provisional ballot.
-The ballot will be valid and counted after you provide ID to your polling location before 7:00 pm on Election Day OR at the county elections office within five business days after the election.
+The ballot will be valid and counted after you provide ID to your polling location before 7:00 pm on Election Day OR at the county elections office within five business days after a general election and three business days after any other election.